 - Professor of International Business and Entrepreneurship (Management)

 Enthusiasm for cross-cultural education, international business and travel is at the core of Marian Jones’ research and teaching career that began in Kwekwe Technical College in Zimbabwe, extended to appointments in Strathclyde International Business Unit, and the University of Glasgow and includes numerous international engagements.
 Her research on the internationalisation of high technology small firms has been widely published in internationally recognized journals such as the Journal of International Business Studies, Journal of Business Venturing and Journal of International Marketing, and has won awards such as the Hans B. Thorelli Award for contribution to theory.
-Among her publishing credits include her role as Editor-in-Chief of the Journal of International Entrepreneurship.
+Among her publishing credits she was founding co-editor of the Journal of International Entrepreneurship.

 She has developed strong links throughout the academic community in the United Kingdom and abroad, and has acted as external or public examiner of doctoral theses for London Business School, the University of Manchester, Turku School of Economics and Business Administration, and Helsinki University of Science and Technology.
 She has been invited to contribute to colloquia and plenary sessions on international entrepreneurship at Georgia Institute of Technology, Georgia State University; Penn State University; Charleston, USA; the University of Vaasa, Finland; and similar events at Turku, Finland; Quebec City, Canada; Munich, Germany; and Chiang Mai, Thailand.
 She is contributing to collaborative research, with Turku School of Economics and Business Administration, and is an international advisor on collaborative projects between the latter university and Lappeenranta University of Technology.